-If your healthy isn’t where you want it to be, then look at your patterns honestly.
+If your health isn’t where you want it to be, then look at your patterns honestly.
 No false thinking that magic will intervene.
 Your thoughts about health, food, and exercise will most accurately predict where you will be in 5 years.
 Take a look at it.
 No false thinking…please.

 If your children are fighting you over their homework, and they are only in 4th grade, you can’t afford to falsely hope that they will grow into it…without a change in your game plan.

-If you find yourself sad or depressed, in spite of a blessed life, then false hope would let you believe a pill will really bring you long term happiness.
+If you find yourself sad or depressed, in spite of a blessed life, then false hope would let you believe a pill will really bring you long-term happiness.
 It won’t.

 I suggest the following: Make a list of two things today…

 1. List everything that is working well.
 Note what you appreciate.
 List everyone you love.
-Write down everything that makes you laugh, smile, feel warm and fuzzy and that you enjoy.
+Write down everything that makes you laugh, smile, feel warm and fuzzy, and that you enjoy.
 Save that for now, but do reflect upon it.

 2. List everything that isn’t working (in your story of life).
 It doesn’t mean others agree.
-This is just your story of what you want to change, or areas of life you want to feel better about.
+This is just your story of what you want to change or areas of life you want to feel better about.

-Beside each and every thing on your list, make a note of how false hope has thwarted your goals, and aspirations.
+Beside each and everything on your list, make a note of how false hope has thwarted your goals and aspirations.
 Where have you allowed yourself to think that the same approach this year would create a better outcome?
 Where have you indulged thinking that goes in the opposite direction of your dreams?
 Where do you allow yourself to feel lost without a plan, and yet take no action to get a better plan?